Warren Lehrer: Life and work

 Lehrer was born in 1955 and raised in Queens, New York.
 He is the son of Arthur and Ruth Lehrer, brother of broadcast journalist Brian Lehrer, and married to author and performer Judith Sloan.
 Lehrer received his BA from Queens College, CUNY, and an MFA from Yale University.
-He is a full professor at the School of Art and Design at Purchase College, SUNY, and a founding faculty member of the "Designer As Author" graduate program at the School of Visual Arts (SVA) in New York City.
-Together with Judith Sloan, Lehrer founded EarSay Inc. in 1999, an artist-driven, non-profit arts organization in Queens, New York.
+He is a founding faculty member of the "Designer As Author/Entrepreneur" MFA program at the School of Visual Arts (SVA) in New York City and Professor Emeritus at the School of Art and Design at Purchase College, SUNY.
+Together with Judith Sloan, Lehrer founded EarSay Inc. in 1999, an artist-driven, non-profit arts organization in Queens, New York dedicated to nurturing and portraying stories of the uncelebrated.

 Lehrer is profiled as a pioneer practitioner of design authorship and visual literature in numerous books and feature articles on graphic design, typography, book arts, and experimental literature.
 His work explores the vagaries and luminescence of character, the relationships between social structures and the individual, and the pathos and absurdity of life.
 His projects, some fiction, some non-fiction, bridge the divide between documentary and expressive forms.
-His work tackles subjects such as the immigrant experience, the line between madness and brilliance, war and peace, the creative process, and surveillance.
+His work tackles subjects such as the immigrant experience, neurodivergent experiences, the line between madness and brilliance, war and peace, the creative process, and surveillance.